F2PAD: A General Optimization Framework for Feature-Level to Pixel-Level Anomaly Detection: Related Work

 Utilizing features with higher-level information avoids the necessity of per-pixel reconstruction.
 Generally, feature-based methods consist of two subsequent steps \cite {tao2022deep}: (\romannumeral1) Feature extraction.
 It can be achieved by employing various CNNs and ViTs pretrained on large-size image databases or can be learned in a self-supervised way with patch representation \cite{yi2020patch}. (\romannumeral2) The modeling of normal features.
 Most methods in the literature focus on this step, which will be comprehensively reviewed in this subsection.
 After this step, anomaly scores are assigned to individual features and then simply interpolated to yield pixel-level results.

 PaDiM \cite{defard2021padim} adopted the multivariate Gaussian distributions to model the normal features.
 To allow more complicated probabilistic distributions, DifferNet \cite{rudolph2021same} adopted a neural network, i.e., normalizing flow, to estimate the density of features.
 Furthermore, CFLOW-AD \cite{gudovskiy2022cflow} improved the DifferNet by modeling the conditional probabilities of features on their locations.
-Similarly, a 2D normalizing flow was proposed in \cite{yu2021fastflow} to retain the spatial relationship between features.
+Similarly, a 2D normalizing flow was proposed in \cite{yu2021fastflow} to retain the spatial relationship between features, while the multi-scale features were considered in \cite{zhou2024msflow}.
 The memory bank-based method that collects all normal features was first proposed in \cite{cohen2020sub}, while the average distance of a test feature to its k-nearest neighbors was regarded as the anomaly score.
 To improve the inference speed, the coreset technique was adopted in PatchCore\cite{roth2022towards} by greedily selecting the farthest features to construct a reduced memory bank.
 Similarly, \cite{xu2022discriminative} proposed a gradient preference strategy to determine the most significant features for anomaly detection.
-In addition, the deep support vector domain description (SVDD) was adopted in \cite{yi2020patch,zhang2021anomaly} to map normal image patches within compact spheres.
+In addition, \cite{Massoli2022Mocca} encouraged the normal features within compact spheres.
 Teacher-student networks were also popular in literature \cite{ salehi2021multiresolution}, which effectively transfer normal features from the teacher network to the student model but fail for anomalous features.